astorm/pestle/docs/pestle-library.md

     }
 ```

+Run the above program, and you've expect output similar to this

+    $ pestle.phar some-command Hello World "You are Great"
+    Hello
+    World
+    You are Great

-And `@argument` line requires three parts.
+An `@argument` line requires three parts.

     * @argument arg_id Description [Default]

-The first part is a PHP identifier -- `arg_id` above.
+The first part is an identifier -- `arg_id` above.
 This identifier should be alpha numeric, no spaces, plus underscores and dashes.
 Stick to PHP variable naming rules (plus dashes) here and you'll be fine.

-The second part of a text description of the variable (`Description` above).
+The second part is a a text description of the argument (`Description` above).
+This is for humans to read.

 The third part is a default value, surrounded by `[]` brackets (`Default` above).